 Murray led the league in homers (22) and RBI (78) during a shortened 1981 season but never led in either of those categories during a single season again.
 What Murray did do, though, was rack up plenty of dingers along the way.
 He made his debut as a 21-year-old in 1977 and was Rookie of the Year after posting a .803 OPS with 27 home runs and 88 RBI.
 From 1977 to 1990, he enjoyed 12 different seasons of at least 20 homers, which included five different campaigns of 30-plus dingers.

 Boog Powell: 303 Home Runs

 Boog Powell never led the league in any major categories.
-The lone bolded stat on his Baseball-Reference page being a .606 slugging percentage in 1964.
+The lone bolded stat on his Baseball Reference page was a .606 slugging percentage in 1964.
 But he did win two World Series, went to four All-Star Games, and finished in the top three of MVP voting three times.
 He took home the hardware on one of those occasions after slashing .297/.412/.549 with 35 homers and 114 RBI for Baltimore in 1970.

 He enjoyed four different seasons with 30-plus homers, but he did it in consecutive years just once — in 1969 and 1970.
 This was also the only time he collected at least 100 RBI in consecutive seasons.
-Powell posted three more 20-homer seasons after that 1970 campaign, but that was the last time he went beyond 30 in a single season.
-This effort has landed him within the top-10 most powerful seasons in Orioles history, too.
+Powell posted three more 20-homer seasons after 1970, but that was the last time he went beyond 30 in a single season.
+This effort has landed him within the top 10 most powerful seasons in Orioles history, too.